SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

   If ``true``, re-writes the incredibly inefficient Vanilla Map code.
   This yields enormous performance enhancements when using many maps, but has a tiny chance of breaking mods that invasively modify Vanilla.
-  It is strongly reccomended to keep this on, unless explicitly advised otherwise by a Sponge developer
+  It is strongly recommended to keep this on, unless explicitly advised otherwise by a Sponge developer

 | **Type:** ``boolean``
 | **Default:** ``true``